nilsbunger/parcel-browser/Deployment.md

 ### Creating the DB
 It's unlikely we will need to recreate the DB, but if we did, the steps are:
 1. `cd deploy/postgres`
-2. OPTIONAL - `flyctl launch` -- if you don't already have a fly.toml and Dockerfile.
+2. IF NEEDED - `flyctl launch` -- if you don't already have a fly.toml and Dockerfile.
 3. `flyctl volumes create pgdata 10` -- create a 10GB persistent volume
 4. `flyctl secrets set POSTGRES_PASSWORD <secure_password>`
 5. `flyctl deploy` .
 This *may* fail if the pgdata volume isn't set up one time.
 See the Dockerfile for more details.